coodoo-io/coodoo-jpa-essentials/README.md

 You can basically distinguish the revision option in create/update timestamps, paired with the responsible user and "marked as deleted" flags.

-To provide the user ID (currently only type `Long` by the same reasons like the identifier) you have to implement the interface `RevisionUser` where ever you get your current users ID from.

 | Entity                                    | Creation Date | Creation User | Update Date | Update User | Delete Date | Delete User |